mongodb/docs-spark-connector/source/java/filters.rst

 .. include:: /includes/pushed-filters.rst

-You can use `Java Aggregation Expressions <https://www.mongodb.com/docs/drivers/java/sync/upcoming/fundamentals/aggregation-expression-operations/>`__ to filter your data.
+You can use :driver:`Java Aggregation Expressions
+<java/sync/upcoming/fundamentals/aggregation-expression-operations/>`__
+to filter your data.

 .. include:: /includes/example-load-dataframe.rst

-First, create a DataFrame to connect with your default MongoDB data source:
+First, create a DataFrame to connect to your default MongoDB data source:

 .. code-block:: java

    Dataset<Row> df = spark.read()
                           .format("mongodb")
                           .option("database", "food")
                           .option("collection", "fruit")
                           .load();

-The following example includes only records in which the ``qty`` field is greater than or equal to ``10``:
+The following example retrieves only records in which the value of ``qty`` field is greater than or equal to ``10``:

 .. code-block:: java